|

 lies and false dreams of that darkness.

-and Christ will give you light."
-(Ephesians
+will give you light.”

-5.14)
+(Ephesians 5.14)

 And with the Light, Life.
+“I

-the light of life."
-(St. John 8.12)
+light of life.”
+(St.

-false promises of death and demons.
+false and muttering promises of death and demons.

 Will your pain stop?
-Will your suffering cease?
+Will your suffering cease,

-life and you will have light –
+will have light — that

-this I am certain.
+I am absolutely certain.

 The pain?
 The suffering?
 The humiliation?
 The